Nahyomee/ecommerce-schema/README.md

 ## 📦 What's Inside
 ```
 ├── 📁database/
-│ └── 📁migrations/ # Laravel migrations for all tables
+│ └── 📁migrations/ # Migrations for all tables
+│ └── 📁seeders/ # Seeders for all tables
 ├── 📁sql/
 │ └── schema_dump.sql # SQL export of schema
 ├── 📁erd/